Placement Process

 Before starting the placement, we artificially enlarge the alimp area by a factor of enlarge_factor

 to reserve some area for routing.
-Currently, the factor is 1 unit for width and 1 unit for height.
+Currently, the factor is 1 unit for width and 1 unit for height, and these numbers grow when there exists more than one input and output port.

 Optimal Placement